PAINTING AND PAINTERS

 Caption: Kelly Whaley Restoration of Detroit re-creating the original painted designs at Zion Lutheran, Manistique, Michigan.
 The finished sanctuary uses paint colors designed to blend with the historic stained-glass windows.
 Photos courtesy of the church.

-Caption: Jordan Lutheran’s amazing decorative painting, which dates to the church’s 1860 construction, features murals and an unusual rosemaling motif.
+Caption: Jordan Lutheran’s amazing decorative painting, which dates to the church’s 1910 chancel addition, features murals, stenciled designs, and an unusual rosemaling motif.
 Black and white photo courtesy of the church; color image courtesy of the Wisconsin State Historic Preservation Office.

 Another rare rosemaling example dates to the early 1900s at Old Muskego, the historic log church (built 1844-45) that, in 1904, was moved from a site near Milwaukee to the grounds of Luther Seminary in St. Paul, Minnesota.
 The Old Muskego church is the oldest surviving Norwegian church building in the U.S. and among the earliest historic preservation efforts by Norwegian Americans.
-It contains rosemaling designs on the wooden altar surround that date to the building’s 1904 reconstruction on the seminary grounds.
+It contains rosemaling designs on the wooden altar surround that date to 1993-1994, when work from the earlier 1904 restoration was recreated.

 Caption: Rosemaling in the altar at Old Muskego (now housed at Luther Seminary in St. Paul, Minnesota).
 Photo by Paul Daniels.